 It is the quadratus lumborum.

-If we can begin to create length in the quadratus lumborum, this should help decrease the chronic tightness that pulls the hip up and the shoulder down.
+If you can begin to create length in the quadratus lumborum, this should help decrease the chronic tightness that pulls the hip up and the shoulder down (for more information, see our in-depth article on how to stretch the quadratus lumborum effectively).

 The quadratus lumborum is quite an easy muscle to stretch once you know where it is.
 Any stretch which involves creating length between the hip and the shoulder of the same side will work.